dcf21/ephemeris-compute-de430/README.md

 For comets, it obtains orbital elements from the Minor Planet Center's website.

-`ephemerisCompute` was written to produce all of the ephemerides on the website
+`ephemerisCompute` was written to produce all the ephemerides on the website
 <https://in-the-sky.org>, which is maintained by the author.

 An [older version of this